 When kids can’t read, they can’t succeed.
 Schools of Hope is an Early Grade Reading Initiative that helps children build the critical reading skills needed to succeed in school and life.
 Through Schools of Hope, we recruit, train and place community volunteers in the schools.
 The tutor works one-on-one with Kindergarten through third grade students during the school day to supplement the work they are doing in the classroom.
+Click here to listen to United Way’s Schools of Hope audio promotional spot.

 Why is Schools of Hope needed?